nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag 'friends' to 'buddies'

+**MSS**

+1. User request to rename tag 'friends' to 'buddies'
+2. AddressBook prompts for confirmation of the change
+3. User confirms the change
+4. AddressBook renames all 'friends' tag to 'buddies' Use case ends.

+**Extensions**

+3a.
+User denies the change

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.